eqyng/RisenGrind/README.md

 # RisenGrind
-early bird gets the grind
+for the early birds on the work grind with the coffee grind